UTF-16: Usage

 Quite a few languages make the encoding part of the string object, and thus store and support a large set of encodings including UTF-16.
 Most consider UTF-16 and UCS-2 to be different encodings.
 Examples are the PHP language and MySQL.

 A method to determine what encoding a system is using internally is to ask for the "length" of string containing a single non-BMP character.
 If the length is 2 then UTF-16 is being used.
 4 indicates UTF-8.
 3 or 6 may indicate CESU-8.
 1 may indicate UTF-32, but more likely indicates the language decodes the string to code points before measuring the "length".

-In many languages, quoted strings need a new syntax for quoting non-BMP characters, as the C-style "\uXXXX" syntax explicitly limits itself to 4 hex digits.
-The following examples illustrate the syntax for the non-BMP character :